 Step 2: The Washing Machine

-- Balance is Key: Always wash two pillows at a time in the laundry load to keep the machine balanced during the spin cycle.
+- Balance is Key: Always wash two pillows at a time in the laundry load to keep the machine balanced during the high-speed spin cycle.

-- Gentle Settings: Use only a small amount of a liquid, low suds mild detergent.
-Select the gentle/delicate cycle and use cold water, as hot water can sometimes cause the fabric to shrink.
-Avoid using a fabric softener, as it can coat the delicate feather fibers, making it difficult to wash them out.
+- Gentle Settings: Use only a small amount of a liquid, low-suds mild detergent.
+Select the gentle or delicate cycle and use cold water, as hot water can sometimes cause the fabric cover to shrink.

 - Low and Slow: Set your dryer to a low-heat/tumble dry or no-heat/air-fluff setting.
 Hot settings can damage the delicate feathers and make them brittle.